OpenCHAMI/tutorial-2025/Phase 2/Readme.md

 2025-04-22 17:28    13M  s3://boot-images/efi-images/compute/debug/vmlinuz-5.14.0-503.38.1.el9_5.x86_64
 ```

+> [!NOTE]
+> Each time an image pushed to S3, three items are pushed:
+>
+>  - The SquashFS image
+>  - The kernel
+>  - The initramfs
+>
+> Make sure you select the right one when setting boot parameters (make sure the S3 prefixes match).

 We will be using the following pieces of the debug URLs for the boot setup in the next section.
 Ensure that you read them from your own s3 output which may be different than it was at the time of writing.

 - `boot-images/compute/debug/rocky9.5-compute-debug-9.5`